Pprime1/csasm/README.md

 # TODO
-[] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
+[ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)

-[] Include some form of live map view on the screen cf: https://leafletjs.com/examples/quick-start/
+[x] Include some form of live map view on the screen cf: https://leafletjs.com/examples/quick-start/
 - [x] Centre on the current player's location
-- [] Have Markers for each waypoint
+- [ ] Have Circles for each waypoint
+-- [ ] needs to convert geometry waypoint locations to WKT
-- [] do we show other players? ... no:sleeping_bed:
+- [x] do we show other players? ... no:sleeping_bed:

 # Key files